-I’m an investor in maybe a dozen companies.
-Next year they are all going from a few million to >$10m in ARR, but the burn rates are all, all, all over the place.
+I’m an investor in maybe 30 SaaS startups.
+Next year they are all going from a few million to >$300m in ARR, but the burn rates are all, all, all over the place.
 Some are barely burning any cash.
 Some are still burning far more than their new bookings, which is very, very risky these days.

 But … the key is … they are all different.
 Each SaaS company is different.

-If you read a lot of the SaaS and even Wall Street press, you’ll think that SaaS companies basically have to burn cash almost forever.
+If you read a lot of the SaaS, and even Wall Street, press, you’ll think that most SaaS companies basically have to burn cash almost forever.
 Salesforce didn’t generate significant free cash flow until it crossed $1b or more in ARR.
-Box is at $300m in ARR and isn’t yet cash flow positive, though it’s planning to be next year.
-Hard to imagine DropBox is cash-flow positive.
-Evernote clearly isn’t.
-Zenefits is burning a few nickels on its way to the fastest growing SaaS-ish company ever.
+Box finally became cash flow positive at $500m ARR.
+DropBox didn’t become cash-flow positive until $1b in ARR.
 Etc. etc.

 But … it’s not the whole story.
-Why is Veeva profitable?
-Why is Netsuite?
+Why are Zoominfo, PayCom, and Veeva wildly profitable?
+Why was Netsuite?
 Why do Oracle and SAP just rain cash?
-Why did sales-driven Qualtrics get to $70m+ in ARR without ever raising a nickel, and generating more than $20m a year in free cash flow?
+Why did sales-driven Qualtrics get to $100m+ in ARR without ever raising a nickel, and generating more than $20m a year in free cash flow?

 So is SaaS cursed?
 Does it cost so, so much to host a few million lines of code on AWS?